nhart985/Joint_Model/README.md

 Functions.R: Functions to compute the joint likelihood and Hessian matrix assuming constant baseline hazard function (i.e., exponential model)

+Real_Functions_Quadratic.R: Functions to compute the joint profile likelihood and Hessian matrix based on the Breslow approach with left-truncation, for the quadratic epidemic model

-SemiPar_Functions.R: Functions to compute the joint profile likelihood and Hessian matrix based on the Breslow approach with left-truncation
+Real_Functions_Cubic.R: Functions to compute the joint profile likelihood and Hessian matrix based on the Breslow approach with left-truncation, for the cubic epidemic model

+COVID_Quadratic.R: COVID-19 and liver transplant analysis with quadratic epidemic model

+COVID_Cubic.R: COVID-19 and liver transplant analysis with cubic epidemic model